Posey (18CH281)

 16 post molds and a small pit.
 Several features were tested.
 Barse concluded

-contact with Europeans, and continued to be occupied for an unknown period
+the arrival of Europeans, and continued to be occupied for an unknown period

 of time following the English settlement of Maryland.
 The overwhelming